joshspicer/SpotStatus/README.md

 ## Intro
 There are a lot of good Spotify + menu bar projects that already exist, but many are outdated and few have been updated for OSX Mojave (and its [awesome gatekeeper "features”](https://joshspicer.com/applescript-mojave)).
 SpotStatus was build from the ground up specifically for Mojave.

 Easily see at a glance what song is playing.
-Click in to see more details.
+Click in to see more details (including artist information).

 I find myself sharing a lot of music via spotify uris.
 In the menu bar you can add that uri to your clipboard for easy sending.